campbe13/110-2023-java/JavaStyleGuide.md

 [maybe ref?](https://google.github.io/styleguide/javaguide.html)
 ## Comments
 Comments are ignored by the Java compiler.
 They are not statements where the compiler needs to do something, so they don’t need semi-colons.
-They are for talking to your future self or any team mate who may read your code.
+They are for being kind to your future self or any team mate who may read your code.
+(Pay it forward 	:heart_eyes:)

 Java has 3 types of comments: